India: Market Profile

-The Hindu nationalist Bharatiya Janata Party and its candidate for prime minister, Narendra Modi, win parliamentary elections by a landslide.
+The Hindu nationalist Bharatiya Janata Party (BJP) and its candidate for Prime Minister, Narendra Modi, won parliamentary elections by a landslide.

-Visiting Chinese President Xi Jinping and Prime Minister Modi unveil landmark economic deals.
-China says it plans to build two industrial parks in India, as part of overall investment of twenty billion dollars in the next five years.
+Visiting mainland Chinese President Xi Jinping and Prime Minister Modi unveiled landmark economic deals.
+Mainland China said that it planed to build two industrial parks in India as part of an overall investment plan worth USD20.0 billion out to 2019.

-India and Bangladesh sign a historic deal allowing more than 50,000 people living in border enclaves to choose which of the countries they live in.
+India and Bangladesh signed a historic deal allowing more than 50,000 people living in border enclaves to choose which of the countries they live in.

-India launches its first space laboratory Astrosat in its biggest project since its Mars orbiter mission in 2014.
+India launched its first space laboratory Astrosat in its biggest project since its Mars orbiter mission in 2014.

-The government reaches a wide-ranging cooperation agreement with the United Arab Emirates, with a series of deals on energy, defence, trade and maritime affairs.
+The Indian government reached a wide-ranging cooperation agreement with the United Arab Emirates, with a series of deals on energy, defence, trade and maritime affairs.

-Along with Pakistan, India becomes a full member of the Shanghai Cooperation Organisation, an inter-governmental security grouping.
-India's membership sees the grouping's membership expand into South Asia.
+Along with Pakistan, India became a full member of the Shanghai Cooperation Organisation, an inter-governmental security grouping.
+India's membership saw the grouping's membership expand into South Asia.